Quansight-Labs/quansight-labs-site/posts/2019/09/ruby-wrappers-for-the-xnd-project.md

 * Lack of a critical mass of developers to maintain a robust and fast array library.

 The first problem is mainly due to the fact that they do not support very robust type systems.
-The available data types are limited and are extend to more complex uses.
-Modern use cases like Machine Learning require much more robust data types, as has been demonstrated by the tensor implementations of various frameworks like Tensorflow and PyTorch.
+The available data types are limited and are hard to extend to more complex uses.
+Modern use cases like Machine Learning require a more robust type system (i.e. defining array shapes of arbitrary dimension on multiple devices), as has been demonstrated by the tensor implementations of various frameworks like Tensorflow and PyTorch.

 The second problem is due to the fact that all of the aforementioned projects are community